 Cracks in interior and exterior concrete slabs can be filled with epoxy.
 Cracks in mortar joints in brick and block walls can be ground out and repointed.
 Cracked bricks have to be individually removed and replaced.
 Small cracks in gypsum board (a.k.a. drywall or sheetrock) can be taped and patched, but larger cracks are better repaired by removing and replacing the gypsum board around the cracked area.

 Learn more by attending an upcoming webinar or viewing other resources at donanuniversity.com.

 About the Expert

 Richard Grimshaw joined Donan in 2009 and currently serves as a forensic engineer and training manager based out of the firm’s Atlanta, Georgia office.
-He has 25 years of engineering experience and has completed approximately 1200 forensic investigations.
 Mr. Grimshaw has worked in the following industries: residential and light commercial construction, and steel and concrete structure design for institutions, power plants, warehouses and manufacturing facilities.
 His areas of expertise are residential construction/quality standards, mold origin and cause, wood decks, and water intrusion.
 Mr. Grimshaw’s other project capabilities include roof inspections and structural impact losses, among others.

 Mr. Grimshaw is a licensed professional engineer in Alabama, Georgia, South Carolina and Tennessee, and a licensed residential/ general contractor in Georgia.
 He holds a Bachelor’s degree in Civil Engineering from the Georgia Institute of Technology, and a Master of Business Administration from Georgia State University.